Skip Navigation Links Latest Numbers

 Earnings and Hours

 This section presents data on employee earnings and weekly hours.
-The latest industry averages of hourly earnings and weekly hours for production or nonsupervisory employees are shown.
+The latest industry averages of hourly earnings and weekly hours are shown.
 In addition, recent hourly and annual earnings are shown for occupations commonly found in merchant wholesalers, durable goods.

 Data series Back